 Many of us can trace at least one of our impulse buys to a stressful moment or event.
 A deployment can be that trigger.

 As a retired U.S. Air Force lieutenant colonel, I understand this from personal experience.
-During or after a deployment, it's often tempting to spend extra money on items you want but truly do not need, like a motorcycle or a nice piece of jewelry.
-It's such a stressful time that in a lot of ways, you feel like you deserve something special and nice.
+During or after a deployment, it's often tempting to spend extra money on items you want but truly don’t need, like a motorcycle or a nice piece of jewelry.
+It's such a stressful time that in a lot of ways you feel like you deserve something special and nice.

 Create a deployment budget.